sematext/docs/docs/logs/faq.md

 {"detail_object": {"code": -1, "error":  "Some Error message here", "module": "myapp"}
 ```

-The renaming could take place in your apps logging code, or in a log shipper configuration.
+The renaming could take place in your Apps logging code, or in a log shipper configuration.
 Some log shippers have support to rename fields before logs get shipped.

 3) You could ship the logs of "Service B" to a separate Logs App (different App token).
 Create a new Logs App in Sematext UI and configure your log shipper to ship logs from "Service B" to the new Logs App.